TobiasSteinhagen/TobiasSteinhagen/README.md

 ## A few lasts words

-I'm really looking forward to this new chapter of my life and, besides the coding, meeting great people with positiv energy from whom I can still learn something.
+I'm really looking forward to this new chapter of my life and, besides the coding, meeting great people with positiv energy from whom I can still learn.

 Thank you for your time to get me known a little bit better!